Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 26,623 in 2024.
-University of Maryland, College Park has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 26,897 in 2025.
+University of Maryland, College Park has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.

 Test Scores

-The latest reported average GPA of the enrolled students was 4.45.
-That means that you need a GPA that's above average in order to get into University of Maryland, College Park.
+The latest reported average GPA of the enrolled students was 4.44.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Retention Rate

-As reported in 2024, the freshman retention rate for University of Maryland, College Park was 96%, which is an amazing retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for University of Maryland, College Park was 96.2%, which is an amazing retention rate only the most prestigious institutions have.

 Student Body